 Athens Marathon.
 The Authentic

-The race will start from the Tomb of Marathon and finish at the Panathenaic Stadium, also known as the Kallimarmaro, in downtown Athens.
-In addition to the traditional marathon runners, thousands of athletes will compete in 5 and 10-kilometre races, as well as in children’s races and the Special Olympics race.
+The race starts at the Tomb of Marathon and finishes at the Panathenaic Stadium, also known as the Kallimarmaro, in downtown Athens.
+In addition to the traditional marathon runners, thousands of athletes compete in 5 and 10-kilometre races, as well as in children’s races and the Special Olympics race.